Types of fostering

-There are different types of fostering you can choose to specialise in.
-Each brings different challenges and rewards.
-Once you've made the important decision to foster, you need to think about the kind of fostering that's right for you, your family, and your circumstances.
+There are many different types of fostering you can choose to specialise in, each bringing different challenges and rewards.
+Once you have made the important decision to foster, you need to think about the kind of fostering that's right for you, your family and your circumstances.
 We'll help you do this during our assessment process.

-We need more foster carers to look after brothers and sisters, older children, and teenagers.
+We urgently need more foster carers to look after Kirklees children, especially those who can care for brothers and sisters, older children and teenagers.

 Short-term fostering placements can last anything from a few months to over two years.
-Children and young people in short term placements need support until they return to their families or move to longer term planned placements, including special guardianship and adoption.
+Children and young people in short term placements need support until they return to their families or move to longer term planned placements, including adoption.

 Short break care

-We provide supported lodgings to young people who are aged between 16 and 18.
-Our supported lodgings carers give young people somewhere stable, safe, and secure to live.
-The young people need support to develop the skills they require to make the transition to independent living.
+Our supported lodgings carers provide young people somewhere stable, safe and secure to live.
+They need support to develop the skills they require to make the transition to independent living.
 This could be anything from showing them how to cook or manage their money, teaching them how to apply for work or college, or helping them with important life skills in general.